-SPACE PROJECT SST-6 (2nd Mission)
+SPACE PROJECT SST-6 (Mission Suborbital II)

-The 1st seat will be occupied by the Mission Commander, Boris OTTER, who will supervise the various scientist, medical and educational experiments planned before, during and after the flight, such as the study of the symptoms linked to space sickness, the impact of the Overview Effect on return to Earth, the effect of Weightlessness over a period of 3-4 minutes.
+The 1st seat will be occupied by the Mission Commander, Boris OTTER, who will supervise the various scientist, medical and educational experiments planned before, during and after the flight, such as the study of the symptoms linked to Space sickness, the impact of the Overview Effect on return to Earth, the effect of Weightlessness over a period of 3-4 minutes.

-SST-6 CREW COMPOSITION (2nd Mission).
+SST-6 CREW COMPOSITION (Mission Suborbital II).

 1) Boris OTTER (SWITZERLAND).

-Mission Commander, Space Project SST-6 (2nd Mission).
+Mission Commander, Space Project SST-6 (Mission Suborbital I & II).

 5) Tanja LEHMANN (GERMANY).